What Turnitin Does & Doesn’t Check: Similarity, AI & Beyond

 What Turnitin Doesn’t Detect

-First, Turnitin does not detect plagiarism directly.
-As Turnitin itself states, it generates similarity reports, not plagiarism reports.
-It’s up to instructors to interpret the results and decide whether academic misconduct has taken place.
+First, Turnitin does not prove plagiarism directly.
+It generates similarity reports, not plagiarism reports.
+Instructors still need to review the matched source, citation style, assignment rules, and student intent before deciding whether misconduct occurred.

-Additionally, Turnitin is unable to assess the originality of ideas or the quality of writing.
-It does not evaluate whether an idea is innovative, insightful, or copied—it only checks textual similarity.
-Likewise, Turnitin does not grade writing mechanics such as structure, tone, or grammar.
+Additionally, Turnitin cannot assess the originality of ideas or the quality of writing.
+It does not know whether an argument is insightful, whether evidence is persuasive, or whether the paper meets the rubric.
+It checks text signals, not academic quality.

 Turnitin also cannot detect sources that aren’t part of its database.
 This includes: